-It’s 2018, and that means more and more restaurants and fast food joints have turned to online ordering options for delivery and takeout.
+It’s 2019, and that means more and more restaurants and fast food joints have turned to online ordering options for delivery and takeout.

 Many people feel more comfortable providing credit card information on a secure website than reading the card number over the phone.

 Offering mobile options for placing reservations or placing catering orders can be extremely beneficial to your business.

 5. Images of your restaurant’s interior

 The image below is an example of a website that utilizes many of the features we have discussed in this article including online ordering and a menu.

 6. A website theme that matches your restaurant’s style

 As a restaurant owner, you understand the importance of atmosphere!
 Think of your website as an extension of your physical space.